WFU-HPC/deac-docs/source/cluster-sla.rst

 * Upon the end of the initial purchase period, the HPC Team will review usage of DEAC Storage with the purchasing party and determine next steps.

     * If a Storage SSU purchase is not renewed, quotas will be reset to their default amount and excess data will require migration, deletion, or :ref:`archival<sec.sla.sdm.data_retention_archival>`.
-    * For WFU UC/GSAS researchers, data archival is conducted at no cost by the HPC Team; therefore, archive costs and retention periods should not be factored into Storage SSU purchases.
+    * For "*Internal*" Users, data archival is conducted at no cost by the HPC Team; therefore, archive costs and retention periods should not be factored into Storage SSU purchases.
+    * For "*External*" Users, data archival *can* be conducted by the HPC Team; however, the archive costs and retention periods must be factored seperately into budgets.o

+* For BULK storage purchases (exceeding 20TB), please contact the HPC Team for a bulk rate determined by the size of the overall need.

 * See :ref:`sec.sla.su.example.storage`.